Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Gradient flow coupling

-In this section we will determine the nonperturbative scale of strong coupling in the $\overline{\mathrm{MS}}$ scheme, $\LambdaMSbar^{N_f=3}$, in 2+1 flavor QCD.
-The action density calculated with gradient flow can be used to define the gauge coupling in the gradient flow scheme (see e.g. \cite{Fodor:2012td,Hasenfratz:2019hpg})
+The action density in Eq. (\ref{eq:action-density}) that is used to define the gradient flow scales, $t_i$ and $w_i$, can be calculated in perturbation theory when the flow time is sufficiently small.
+Therefore, the action density calculated with gradient flow can be used to define the gauge coupling in the gradient flow scheme (see e.g. \cite{Fodor:2012td,Hasenfratz:2019hpg})

 where $N_c=3$ for SU(3).
-This definition follows the same logic as the definition of the strong coupling \del{constant} from the static quark anti-quark potential or the corresponding force, see e.g. Ref. \cite{Necco:2001gh}.
+This definition follows the same logic as the definition of the strong coupling \del{constant} from the static quark-antiquark potential or the corresponding force, see e.g. Ref. \cite{Necco:2001gh}.
 The gradient flow coupling is defined at some energy scale, $\mu^{}_\mathrm{flow}$ that is proportional to $1/\sqrt{\tauf}$.
-For sufficiently small flow time, the strong coupling in the gradient flow scheme can be related to the same in the conventionally used $\overline{\mathrm{MS}}$ scheme, $\alphaMSbar$.
-This relation has been obtained by Harlander and Neumann \cite{Harlander:2016vzb} up to next-to-next-to-leading order (NNLO) in $\alphaMSbar$, and reads
+Usually the definition $\mu^{}_\mathrm{flow}=1/\sqrt{8\tauf}$ is used.
+While the gradient flow coupling in Eq. (\ref{eq:g2flow}) is defined for any $\tauf$, only for sufficiently small $\tauf$ it can be related to other definitions of the coupling constant, e.g. to the conventionally used $\overline{\mathrm{MS}}$ coupling.
+The relation between the gradient flow coupling and the $\overline{\mathrm{MS}}$ coupling for $\mu_{\MSbar}^2 = \mu_\mathrm{flow}^2$ can be written as